CleanroomMC/cleanroom-website/docs/groovy-script/groovy/keywords.md

 `if`: Runs the code inside the if block provided the code inside the if statement evaluates to true.
-If it is false, checks for an `if else` block or an `else` block afterwards.
+If it is false, checks for an `if else` block or an `else` block afterward.

-`else`: Attached to an `if` statement, runs the code inside the else block provided the if statement and all preceeding else if statements evaluated to false.
+`else`: Attached to an `if` statement, runs the code inside the else block provided the if statement and all preceding else if statements evaluated to false.

 ### Loops